 This isn't to say that the value of any real estate can't be included in the sales price of a business enterprise, but it should be delineated.

 Profit and Loss vs. Cash Flow

-Real estate professionals, particularly those in the commercial niche, have the knowledge and expertise to analyze rental income and expenses, presenting them to their client/customer for decision-making.
-Where they can fall short is in analyzing a business from a financial perspective.
+Real estate professionals, particularly those in the commercial niche, have the knowledge and expertise to analyze rental income and expenses, presenting them to clients for decision-making purposes.
+But they can fall short when they're analyzing another type of business from a financial perspective.

-It was a disservice to his client to list his business when the most basic of requirements wasn't within his knowledge base.
-Any good business broker will require a cash flow analysis from their client as one of the most important financial documents.
-Adjustments to the value of the business are made based on items in the Cash Flow, including:
+The P&L of a business is often very different from its cash flow.
+Any good business broker will require a cash flow analysis as one of the most important financial documents.
+Adjustments to the value of the business are made based on items in the cash flow, including:

 - Detailed spreadsheets of all income

-- Detail of all expenses
+- Detailed listings of all expenses

 - What expenses are actually going to the benefit of the owner

 - An adjustment back to income for those owner-benefit expenses that will go away—they won't necessarily be expenses to the new owner as well